Dennis Township, New Jersey: History

 Dennis Township had been a dry town, where alcohol could not be sold, until 2001 when voters passed a referendum allowing liquor to be sold; the township council authorized the sale of a single license, which netted the township $1.1 million.

 Geography

 According to the United States Census Bureau, the township had a total area of 63.94 square miles (165.61 km2), including 60.42 square miles (156.49 km2) of land and 3.52 square miles (9.12 km2) of water (5.51%).

-Belleplain (2010 Census population of 597) is an unincorporated community and census-designated place (CDP) located within the township.
+Belleplain (2020 Census population of 614) is an unincorporated community and census-designated place (CDP) located within the township.

-Dennisville is the most important unincorporated community in Dennis Township.
-Ocean View is served as ZIP Code 08230.
-Other communities, localities and place names located partially or completely within the township include Clermont, East Creek, Eldora, Mount Pleasant, North Dennis, North-West Dennis, Ocean View, Savage Pond, South Dennis, South Seaville, Stipsons Island and West Creek Landing.
+Dennisville (population 830) is the most important unincorporated community in Dennis Township.
+Ocean View (population 685) is served as ZIP Code 08230.
+Other communities, localities and place names located partially or completely within the township include Clermont, East Creek, Eldora, Mount Pleasant, North Dennis, North-West Dennis, Ocean View, Savage Pond, South Dennis (population 1,703), South Seaville (population 695), Stipsons Island and West Creek Landing.

-The township borders the municipalities of Avalon, Middle Township, Sea Isle City, Upper Township, Woodbine Borough in Cape May County; portions of Cumberland County, and the Delaware Bay.
+The township borders the municipalities of Avalon, Middle Township, Sea Isle City, Upper Township, Woodbine Borough in Cape May County; Maurice River Township in Cumberland County; and the Delaware Bay.